Characteristic temperature for the immiscible-miscible transition of binary condensates in optical lattices: Introduction

 \section{Introduction}

-Ultracold atoms in an optical lattice offer fascinating prospects to study phenomena in many-body physics associated with strongly correlated systems in a highly controllable environment~\cite{jaksh_98,orzel_01,greiner_02,bloch_12}.
-These systems are recognized as ideal tools to explore new quantum phases~\cite{demler_02,kuklov_03,kuklov_04}, complex phase-transition~\cite{pal_10,sungsoo_11,lin_15,jurgensen_15}, quantum magnetism~\cite{trotzky_08,simon_11}, quantum information~\cite{bloch1_08} and to simulate transport and magnetic properties of condensed-matter systems~\cite{lewenstein_07,bloch_08}.
+Ultracold atoms in an optical lattice offer fascinating prospects to investigate many-body quantum physics of strongly correlated systems in a highly controllable environment~\cite{jaksh_98,orzel_01,greiner_02,bloch_12}.
+These systems are recognized as ideal tools to explore new quantum phases~\cite{demler_02,kuklov_03,kuklov_04}, complex phase transitions~\cite{pal_10,sungsoo_11,lin_15,jurgensen_15}, quantum magnetism~\cite{trotzky_08,simon_11}, quantum information~\cite{bloch1_08} and to simulate transport and magnetic properties of condensed-matter systems~\cite{lewenstein_07,bloch_08}.
 Moreover, the effect of phase separation~\cite{mishra_07,zhan_14}, quantum emulsions and coherence properties~\cite{greiner_01,roscilde_07,buonsante_08}, and multicritical behaviour~\cite{ceccarelli_15,ceccarelli_16} of the mixtures have been explored in the past decade.